kgdunn/pid-book/process-monitoring/process-monitoring.rst

 It is critical that your control chart display the quantity as close to real-time as possible.
 It is almost as if the monetary value of the information in a chart decays exponentially from the time an event occurs.
 It is also much harder to diagnose and correct those problems.

 You will also realize that good operator training is time-consuming; operators keep moving to new units or plants, so frequent re-training is required.
-Concepts from the :ref:`data visualization <data-visualization-chapter>` section of the course are helpful to minimize training effort - make sure the online plots contain the right level of information, without clutter.
+Concepts from the :ref:`data visualization <SECTION-data-visualization>` section are helpful to minimize training effort - make sure the online plots contain the right level of information, without clutter.

 Another side effect of the large quantities of data are that you will have to work with IT groups to manipulate large chunks of data on dedicated networks, separate from the rest of the plant.
 The last thing you want to be responsible for is clogging the company network with your data.
 The concept of a "production" network in parallel to the "company" network is now common in most industries.